 2023 EqualiTEA is at seating capacity, donations are still welcomed

 The 2023 event returns to the Center Atrium of the MTSU Miller Education, 503 E. Bell St., Murfreesboro, from 4:30-6:30 p.m.
 Tuesday, April 18.
 Full tea service will be provided by MT Dining Services.
 This is a free event and donations are greatly appreciated.
-More information is available on Eventbrite.
+For more information or to be added to the waitlist, visit Eventbrite.